Huasteca Regenerative Agriculture Experimentation Center Update

-Today we are happy to share the progress that has been made in just a few short months.
+Today we are happy to share the progress that has been made.

 [See our project page for more details on the center's purpose and design: https://www.terraadvocati.org/mxprojects/regenerative-agriculture-%26-innovation-center ]